opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 ## Rules to apply for good PCBs

-- always rather __protect to much__ than not enough -> for instance power inputs, protect for inverted inputs
+- always rather **protect to much** than not enough -> for instance power inputs, protect for inverted inputs
-- __avoid acute angles__, which make acid traps -> acid remains at these places after board finished and slowly eat the copper traces (not so mush this problem anymore).
+- **avoid acute angles**, which make acid traps -> acid remains at these places after board finished and slowly eat the copper traces (not so mush this problem anymore).
 Yet other problems could occur with high frequencies signals: reflection -> interferences, magnetic fields induced
 - use the 3D viewer after making the layout to be sure the labels are well visible
-- make thicker wires for power traces, all signal traces can be thin (leds, communication)
+- make **thicker wires for power traces**, all signal traces can be thin (leds, communication)
-- place capacitors next to the source of the signal you want to filter (inductances as well)
+- place **capacitors** next to the source of the signal you want to filter (inductances as well)
 - try to have no errors at all with the bug checker in the schematic
+- **attribute your pins** so that the routing is easier on the layout!!

 ## Create Gerber files

 On the board layout, go to File -> Plot

-Check Gerbers are good: Project page -> Tools ->Rub Gerbview
+Check Gerbers are good: Project page -> Tools ->Run Gerbview

 ## Creating BOM (bill of materials)